 Australian Emergency Management

 This website provides the key online access point for emergency management information from the Australian Government.
-The Minister for Emergency Management is responsible for national emergency management and disaster resilience.
+The Minister for Justice is responsible for national emergency management and disaster resilience.
 The site provides information about Australian and regional emergency management, in a national security context, including content on policy formulation, national emergency operations and development of national and international capability.
-For more information please visit our organisation.
+For more information visit our organisation page.